UCR-Robotics/ee144/docs/lab4.rst

 Note
 -----
 In this lab (and all the following labs), we will team up!
-So you can work with your teammate on the lab assigenments.
+So you can work with your teammate on the lab assignments.
 While both of you should contribute and TA will ask questions during your demo to make sure you know what you did.